fivdi/lcd/README.md

  * **e** Enable GPIO number.
  * **data** Array of four GPIO numbers for data bus bits D4 through D7.

-**print(val)** Converts val to string and write it to display asynchronously.
+**print(val)** Converts val to string and write it to the display asynchronously.
 A 'printed' event is emitted after the operation has completed. val is passed to the event handler as the first argument.

 **clear()** Clears display and returns cursor to the home position.
 A 'clear' event is emitted after the operation has completed.